 Financial instruments which potentially subject Cross-Over to concentrations of credit risk consist principally of cash and cash equivalents, grants and other receivables.
 The Organization maintains cash on deposit with two financial institutions located in the United States of America.
 The Federal Deposit Insurance Corporation (FDIC) provides insurance coverage for up to \$250,000 of cash held in each separate FDIC insured bank and savings institution.
-From time to time, the Organization may have amounts on deposit in excess of the insured limits.
+The Organization had aggregate balances exceeding the FDIC insured amount by \$2,126,366 and \$1,292,022 as of June 30, 2021 and 2020, respectively.

-As of June 30, 2020 and 2019, approximately 74% and 86%, respectively, of the Organization's receivables were derived from four donors.
+As of June 30, 2021 and 2020, approximately 86% and 74%, respectively, of the Organization's receivables were derived from four donors.